TosbackCgusBridge-Bot/CGUs-versions/Cabelas/Privacy Policy.md

 *   Credit card number or other payment-related information

-In addition, if you're applying for a CLUB VISA Card, we may collect additional information as set below which may include your Social Security number.
+In addition, if you're applying for a CLUB VISA Card, we may collect additional personal information that you provide as part of the credit card application.

 If you request one of our newsletters or send an inquiry to one of our customer service representatives, we will also store a record of your request along with your email address.
 When you order a giftcard or eGiftCard you are given the opportunity to include the name and a message for the recipient.
 We record this information, along with the shipping information.
 This information is only used for the sole purpose of completing your request or for whatever reason it may have been provided.